 - Millennials expect everything (media, information, purchases, etc.) on demand.

-- Millennials are savvier with technology and “live” in a world in inundated with social, sharable information.
+- Millennials are savvier with technology and “live” in a world in inundated with social, shareable information.

 Take these insights—and market with them!

-As an attorney advertising agency for more than 30 years, it’s our job to stay up with critical consumer buying trends; hire some really smart millennials to help our clients market smarter to their multifacted friends; and guide lawyers in new marketing strategies that help attract a new segment of clients and show real ROI in the process.
+As an attorney advertising agency for more than 30 years, it’s our job to stay up with critical consumer buying trends; hire some really smart millennials to help our clients market smarter; and guide lawyers in new marketing strategies that help attract a new segment of clients, improving ROI.

-That said, not every macro trend we see among millennials applies to how young people might engage with a law firm.
+Not every macro trend we see among millennials applies to every young person interacting with your law firm.
 Leveraging the insights above, we’ve identified two big themes that could move the needle for attorneys.

 Make your money back on mobile

-The millennial generation lives by their mobile phones and expects—and regularly gets—the actionable information they need (such as online reviews, social-media commentary and instance price comparisons) exactly when they want it.
+Millennials expect—and get—the actionable information (such as online reviews, social-media commentary, and instance price comparisons) when they want it.
 This often leads to quick decision-making.
-Lawyers must consider this very important cultural phenomenon when marketing to this mobile group.
+Lawyers must consider this when marketing to this group.

-Take our advice: Don’t walk.
+Don’t walk.
 Run to your web developer to make sure you have a fully responsive website.
-Because if it’s not mobile-ready, prospective clients will move on—fast—to a competitor that already embraces their increasingly mobile ecosphere.
+Because if it’s not mobile-ready, prospective clients will move on to a competitor that already embraces their increasingly mobile ecosphere.

 Make authentic, original messages (with some irony, seriously)